Knowledge Bases & RAG

 RAG Context Not Appearing

-Section titled “RAG Context Not Appearing”Verify chatbot has linked knowledge bases:
+Section titled “RAG Context Not Appearing”Verify the chatbot has linked knowledge bases:

 // Correct* @fluxbase:knowledge-base my-kb-name